Banana1530/SAGA/README.md

 # SAGA

-Solutions to problems in [https://github.com/rstats-gsoc/gsoc2018/wiki/SAGA-sparse-linear-models]
+This website is a solution set to the test problem in [[https://github.com/rstats-gsoc/gsoc2018/wiki/SAGA-sparse-linear-models][here]]